-Shipping media on a hard drive can be risky; it’s advised content owners using .
-But if media is , store all dailies content on encrypted and password-protected drives within locked cases and tamper-resistant packaging.
+Shipping media on a hard drive can be risky; it’s advised content owners send large files using secure, cloud-based large file transfer solutions.
+But if media is physically shipped, store all dailies content on encrypted and password-protected drives within locked cases and tamper-resistant packaging.

 Don’t list project information or titles on the label, and couriers must not be able to access the media.

 Couriers should have appropriate insurance and well-defined and monitored pick-up and drop-off locations.

 MASV notifies you when someone downloads your transfer and keeps a detailed log of every transaction.